 Ahh, April.
 A sweaty hikers dream.
 Much like March, the day begins cool and warms up very quickly, only to drop off again around 3 – 4pm.
 The sun drops a bit quicker over the horizon so those long balmy summer afternoons are coming to an end.
 It’s best to get out on the track early if you can, aim to be walking by 7.30am, that way you’ll be down off the track in good time and catching a beautiful sunset on your descent.
 If you love cool mornings and warm days, this is the best time for you to hike the Tongariro Alpine Crossing.

-Our scheduled departure dates for the Tongariro Hiking Tour for the 2020/2021 season can be found here.
+See the full list of scheduled departure dates for the Tongariro Hiking Tour for the 2023/2024 season are live and available for booking now.
 For more information just give Cathy a call on 0800 WALK NZ (0800 925 569) or send an email to [email protected]